 Once you cross that threshold, you will no longer benefit from the extra muscle, and it will actually do you more harm than good.

 You see, too much mass is not good for vertical jumping, and that’s why you don’t see bodybuilders with a 50 inch vertical.

 Q: Last tip for helping people boost their vertical?
 What to focus on, what to avoid?

-Remember to focus on the big rocks, move the big things – if you’ll get that going on enough time, then you’ll see a lot better results.
+Remember to focus on the big rocks, move the big things – if you’ll get that going on, you’ll see a lot better results.

 For more information on Jacob Hiller and his Jump Manual, check out his official website.